krxm107/tp/docs/UserGuide.md

 title: User Guide
 ---

-ClubHub is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ClubHub can get your contact management tasks done faster than traditional GUI apps.
+ClubHub allows you to manage your contacts on your desktop with keyboard commands.
+If you type fast, you can complete your contact management tasks faster with ClubHub than with mouse-based apps.

 * Table of Contents
 {:toc}